 I worried about her being in day care after school and all day during vacations.
 Truly I missed picking her up at 3pm and hearing grade school gossip over froyo, after a chat with the moms in their flip-flops waiting for the bell.

-But since about 3rd grade, her peers’ parents had been more and more scarce.
-At the school gate there were babies, toddlers and preschoolers in tow (I watched their antics, rarely wistful).
-I spoke wisely to the moms who were left of years to come, watching with interest as other fourth-graders walked home in self-reliant groups to let themselves in and wait for mom to come home, maybe in time for dinner.
+But since about 3rd grade her peers’ parents had become more and more scarce.
+At the school gate there were toddlers and preschoolers in tow (I’d watched their antics, rarely wistful).
+I spoke wisely to remaining moms of years to come, while watching with interest as latchkey fourth-graders were walking home in self-reliant groups to wait for parents to come home, maybe in time for dinner.

 I only imagined what unsupervised ten-year-olds did in those after-school hours, but I’m willing to bet it’s the same thing my child did while I was busy at home nearby: had a snack, finished homework and played computer games until dinner.

 Now I’d become the mom in the grocery store at 6pm with the child sprung from day care (“Can we go home now?”), coming home in the evening to the shock of more work.